wanqiOh/youtubeApp/README.md

 # youtubeApp

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Express JS](https://expressjs.com/) as backend and [Create React App](https://github.com/facebook/create-react-app) as frontend.

 ## Getting Started